 At our clinic, we are serious about eye health.
-We can help with your strabismus by offering adult strabismus surgery in Calgary at The Southern Alberta Eye Center, Rockyview General Hospital and pediatric strabismus surgery at the Alberta Children Hospital.
+We can help with your strabismus by offering adult strabismus surgery in Calgary at the Holy Cross Surgical Services, Rockyview General Hospital and pediatric strabismus surgery at the Alberta Children Hospital.
 If the surgery is the right choice for you, it will allow your eyeballs to function properly, eliminate double vision, and help you see and feel better.

 What Is Strabismus?